Zig-Zag Modules: Cosheaves and K-Theory: Constructible coSheaves

 \begin{proof} Define a functor $F: \sf{Ent} (M,\cP) \to \sf{Ent}_\Delta (M,\cP)$, where the image of a point $x \in \sf{Ob}(\sf{Ent} (M,\cP))$ is unique simplex $\sigma$ containing $x$, and the image a morphism $x \to y$ is the combinatorial entrance path from $F(x) \to F(y)$ (well-defined since the simplex containing $y$ must be a face of the simplex containing $x$ in order to be an entrance path).
 We claim that $F$ is fully faithful and essentially surjective.
-Again, let $x \in \sigma$, $y \in \tau$, so that $\tau$ is a face of $\sigma$.
+Again, let $x \in \sigma$,~$y \in \tau$, so that $\tau$ is a face of $\sigma$.
 Since $\tau$ and $\sigma$ are face-coface pairs of a non-degenerate triangluation, the subspace $\tau \cup \sigma$ deformation retracts onto $\tau$, meaning there is a unique homotopy class of entrance paths $x \to y$.
 Furthermore, there is a unique morphism $\sigma \to \tau$ in $\sf{Ent}_\Delta (M,\cP)$, i.e., $F$ is fully faithful.
 Next, we observe that, for any simplex $\sigma \in \sf{Ob}(\sf{Ent}_\Delta (M,\cP))$, we can always find a point $x$ so that $F(x) = \sigma$ (for example, let $x$ be the barycenter of $\sigma$).
 That means we have shown $F$ is also essentially surjective, and thus gives an equivalence of categories. \end{proof}

 \begin{remark} One might hope that there is an equivalence of entrance and combinatorial entrance path categories for a larger class of stratifications.
 However, even when a space is stratified by a ``degenerate'' triangulation, this equivalence does not generally hold.
-For instance, consider $S^1 \to [1]$, stratified by $v$, a single vertex, and $X_1$, a single edge.
-Let $x \in X_1$.
+For instance, consider the stratified space shown in Figure \ref{fig:s1}, $S^1 \to [1]$, stratified by $v$, a single vertex, and its complement $\alpha$, an open arc.
+Let $x \in \alpha$.
 Then there are two distinct homotopy classes of entrance paths from $x \to v$ in $\sf{Ent} (M,\cP)$, but only one combinatorial entrance path given by the face relation in $\sf{Ent}_\Delta(M,\cP)$. \end{remark}

 One useful interpretation of the preceding proposition is that the data of a constructible cosheaf on a combinatorial manifold is just a specification of costalks on the stratifying poset and linear maps between them.